 Your evaluators may use manual or automatic evaluation methods to assess your answers and assign relevant scores.
-Automatic evaluation is typically used for Coding, Multiple choice, and Sentence completion (Fill-in-the-blanks) type of Questions, where your answer is compared against a preset answer to check for correctness.
-Based on the comparison, a full score, partial score, or no score is assigned.
+Automatic evaluation is typically used for Coding, Multiple Choice, and Sentence completion (Fill-in-the-blanks) type of questions.
+Your answer is compared against a preset answer to check for correctness.
+A total score, partial score, or no score is assigned based on the comparison.
 Alternatively, evaluators may also review your answers manually.
 Questions that require you to define flow diagrams or involve subjective answers are typically reviewed manually and assigned scores by the evaluators.

 Therefore, your overall Test scores can include the sum of automatic and manually assigned scores.